serialize

 The result array won't include temporary records generated by the Recurring Events extension.

-Properties that starts with _ or $ won't be included into the result objects, all Date properties will be converted to string using the format_date template.
+The properties that start with _ or $ won't be included into the result objects, all the Date properties will be converted to string using the format_date template.

 See also